yrelion/Assessment.IpGeolocation/README.md

-# Novibet IP Geolocation
+# IP Geolocation (Assessment project)

 ## Local development setup

-Create the database by openning the Package Manager Console in Visual Studio, direct it to the **Novibet.Service.IpGeolocation** project and run the `Update-Database` command.
+Create the database by openning the Package Manager Console in Visual Studio, direct it to the **Assessment.IpGeolocation.Data** project and run the `Update-Database` command.

 ## Trying it out